BigPolarBear1/factorization/README.md

 Update: Quickly changed it.
 Now we dont need to worry about damned left side.
 Just a matter now of findings roots that are within a certain range.

+Update: The only reason to move up in degree is when you try to find similar factorization when then N multiplier, k becomes very large.
+But we shouldnt have to worry about that just yet unless we're attacking very large numbers.
+So let me just get it working with quadratics where we just change the quadratic coefficient.
+Shoudln't overcomplicated things.
+Keep it simple, keep it fast.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>